 To provide pupils with knowledge of life and customs in countries in which each of these modern languages is spoken.

 To prepare pupils for the NQ examinations set by SQA.

-The Modern Languages Department consists of ten teachers in total, including native speakers of French, German and Spanish.
+The Modern Languages Department consists of 12 teachers in total, including native speakers of French, German, Spanish and Mandarin.
 All members of staff teach two languages.

-In addition, we have 4 Modern Language Assistants [native speakers] for French, German, Spanish and Italian.
+In addition, we have four Modern Language Assistants [native speakers] for French, German, Spanish and Italian.
 They collaborate with class teachers and work intensively with groups and individual pupils to help them to improve their oral competence.
 Advanced Higher pupils have a weekly oral period with the MLAs to help with their preparation for the external oral examinations.

 Languages and Stages

 S1 pupils have a choice to study either French, German, Mandarin or Spanish as their Modern Language.
 Pupils study this language for 4 x 40 minute periods per week throughout S1.

 In S2 pupils will continue the language they have chosen in S1 for 2 x 40 minute periods per week and also opt into one additional language from the same choice of four, for a further 2 x 40 minute periods per week.